Moroccan Chicken Tagine with Preserved Lemons & a Spanish White Wine

 The next step is the marinating of the chicken thighs.
 Oooooh what's better than skin-on, bone-in chicken thighs?
 Just pop those beauties into a gallon sized ziploc bag with the fragrant, flavorful mixture of cumin, garlic, ginger, paprika, onion, oil, salt, pepper and preserved lemon pulp.
 Ideally, they should marinate in the fridge overnight for maximum flavor, but if you forget to do this the night before, 4-6 hours of marination will do just fine.

-Then, it's time to tagine - why can't it be a verb too?
+Then, it's time to tagine!
 If you are the proud owner of a Le Creuset Dutch oven (I especially love my 9 1/2 quart oval one) or an actual tagine, dust that baby off and prepare yourself for the deliciousness at hand.
-From here on out you simply simmer the chicken thighs and the marinade with the parsley and cilantro stem bundle, onion, turmeric and saffron threads.
+From here on out simply simmer the chicken thighs and the marinade with the parsley and cilantro stem bundle, onion, turmeric and saffron threads.
 Over the course of the next 30 minutes, you'll layer in the remaining ingredients and you've got one fabulously mean tagine.

 Simply serve over a bed of fragrant Basmatic rice and you are good to go, well, except for one crucial component...the wine!